 Rogers, E. M. (1995).
 Diffusion of Innovations.
 New York: Free Press.

 A new graduate course in the Department of Microbiology provides an introduction to becoming an effective and professional teacher in a higher education setting.
 This course was recently expanded to include review of primary literature, and a workshop version is being developed for basic science faculty and postdoctoral fellows.
+View the recorded video of this presentation.

 One of the expectations for Occupational Therapy Education accreditation is that students are prepared to "fabricate" assistive technology.
 To help meet this expectation, Dory and Wendy invited Dave Antonacci from TLT to demonstrate 3D printing to their students in OCTH 422: Analysis and Adaptation and OCTH 755: Issues and Trends.
 Increasingly 3D printing has applications for splinting, adaptive devices, and medical technologies.
 Additionally, 3D printing raises questions regarding pragmatic use, safety, and ethical issues for discussion with students.
 This introduction may suggest some possibilities for adding 3D printing to your program as well.
+View the recorded video of this presentation.

 Sharon Kumm (SoN) - Using Blackboard Evaluation Tools (Analytics)